VishnuVishwas/udupi-insights-frontend/README.md

 - **REST API**: Integrated with a Flask backend for handling data management and synchronization with the server.

 ## Images Source
-Images used in the app are sourced from Google, Unsplash, Pexels.
+Images used in the app are sourced from Google, Unsplash, Pexels and Instagram.